theshreena/Data-Analytics-Capstone-Cyclistic-Bikes2022/PostgreSQL_Cyclistic_bike2022s.md

 |7CDFAAFCD77D3AF0|classic_bike |2022-01-01 04:48:16.000000|2022-01-01 04:50:17.000000|0 years 0 mons 0 days 0 hours 2 mins 1.0 secs|Sheffield Ave & Waveland Ave|TA1307000126    |Sheridan Rd & Irving Park Rd|13063         |member       |
 +----------------+-------------+--------------------------+--------------------------+---------------------------------------------+----------------------------+----------------+----------------------------+--------------+-------------+

--- The riders who have ridden 2 minutes and more are only included
+-- The riders who rid for 2 minutes and more are only included.
+Similarly, since only day pass or full day pass is available, only those customers who have duration below 24 hours valid
 ```

-### Basic calculations to compare and double check in RStudio,

 Counting each columns to make sure it has same numbers of data,